2 Things Businesses Need to Attract the Right Customers: Buyer Personas and Messaging

 In the buyer persona, you are explaining what these people are like.
 This entails commonalities in their backgrounds and interests, what they need in their role that relates to your company, what their motivations are, what their pain points are that your product can help address, and what resources or brands they trust.

-The data to inform this could come from multiple sources - 1 on 1 interviews with customers or prospects plus industry surveys or research reports.
+The data to inform this could come from multiple sources, including 1-on-1 interviews with customers or prospects plus industry surveys or research reports.

 Buyer personas are stronger with the addition of their buying insights.
 The buying insights outline what prompts people to move along through the buying journey.
-There are 5 steps:
+There are five steps to the buying journey: